ktonon/two-medium-model/README.md

   in the LCM.

-Encoding information into the GCM, and reading it out on the other end, requires ordinary physical processes---electronics, detectors, biological cognition---all of which are constrained by LCM time and the speed of light.
+Encoding information into the GCM, and reading it out on the other end, requires ordinary physical processes—electronics, detectors, biological cognition—all of which are constrained by LCM time and the speed of light.
 So even if a signal propagates nearly instantaneously through the GCM, the total round-trip communication time cannot exceed relativistic limits.